 In fact, the ability to accommodate changes at minimum cost is one of the characteristics that sets an optimal cloud architecture apart.
 When thinking about billing events, the challenge is to construct a set of value events that provides your customers a choice of price points.

 - Your pricing strategy is an expression of the arithmetic that rolls up the value of your product in a way that makes it straightforward and transparent enough for a customer to buy a subscription.

-- Aligning the prices of cloud service you purchase to the services you sell makes it easier to tie the value your product delivers to the price customers on a recurring basis.
+- Aligning the prices of any cloud service you purchase to the services you sell makes it easier to tie the value your product delivers to the price customers pay on a recurring basis.

 There are two important caveats about how to make the best use of platform and billing events as part of your monetization strategy.

 - “Real time” is not a technical requirement.
 More often than not, it’s a casual expression for “When can I have it?”
 For purposes of your monetization strategy, the overwhelming majority of data that you need can be captured hourly and rolled up once a day, prior to export into graphs for exploration and analysis.

 - Automation offers a very useful learning curve in iterating between “good enough” and “perfect”.
 There are plenty of benefits that do not require omniscient anticipation of every change and fluctuation of system resources and user behavior.

 I’ll touch on measurement in more detail in the next post.
 For purposes of monetization, there is plenty of leverage from aligning your feature sets with unit metrics at a “Goldilocks” level.

 - As you iterate feature changes, allowing some reserve capacity gives end-users time to learn what’s new in your product.

 - A tight closed-loop between unit metrics and monetization (especially when you and your users are learning how to leverage new features) can backfire.
 Giving customers some breathing room works better as an upsell opportunity than penalties and limits.